 Who We Are

 In 1986, the Valley Youth Center was the first after-school agency located within one of our school district's elementary schools.
 We focus our activities and programs around the numerous forms of play because we believe that kids from low income environments have less access to various outdoor, educational, and recreational opportunities than kids from middle to upper income levels.
 This lack of access also leads to poor behavior management skills.
 These skills are necessary for positive in-classroom participation, positive social interaction, and the acquired ability to fail and still continue to try.
+In April of 2025, we merged with Northwood Children Services to make sure West Duluth neighborhood children will have a safe place to come and recreate long into West Duluth's future.

 What We Do